OWASP/www-chapter-los-angeles/index.md

 Welcome to the OWASP [LA](https://en.wikipedia.org/wiki/Los_Angeles) Chapter home page.

-The OWASP Los Angeles chapter regularly meets in-person on the 4th Wednesday every month featuring dinner, a great speaker and opportunity for networking.
+The OWASP Los Angeles chapter typically meets on the 4th Wednesday every month (except Nov) for dinner.
+We have a great security-related speaker on an appsec related topic.
+Join us for a great opportunity to network before and following the talk, while enjoying amazing local food and drinks.

 ## ![meetup](assets/images/BecomeASponsor-241x75.png)

-Meet upwards of 80-120 potential new clients - Be recognized as a local supporter by posting your company logo on the local chapter page and on our Meetup site - Have your marketing write-up included in e-mail blasts sent prior to a monthly meeting.
-You'll have the opportunity to present your product to attendees prior to start of our virtual meeting.
+Meet upwards of 70-80 potential new clients - Be recognized as a local supporter by posting your company logo on the local chapter page and on our Meetup site - Have your marketing write-up included in e-mail blasts sent prior to a monthly meeting. - Have a table at local chapter meeting with lots of time to meet and greet attendees - Promote your products and services - Bring a raffle prize to gather business cards and contact information

 Contact us for detail via [sponsorship.la@owasp.org](mailto:sponsorship.la@owasp.org)
 ## Participation